All Episodes

 I appreciate that.

-So what how do you think this is gonna play out over the course of the next, let's just say four years, because there's a lot of big things happening in the next four years in terms of elections.
+So how do you think this is going to play out over the course of the next, let's just say four years?

-What how's it gonna play out?
+How's it going to play out?

 I don't know.

-I mean, on the one hand, you do have you have certain states taking action based on um, I think to some extent they were, you know, I have reason to believe that a lot of states attorneys general did look at the paper that I that I wrote on this topic a couple of years ago,
+I mean, on the one hand, you do have certain states taking action based on, I think to some extent they were, you know, I have reason to believe that a lot of states' attorneys general did look at the paper that I wrote on this topic a couple of years ago and that it has been part of the body of thinking and work that have led to some of the statutes and

-So the head of the FTC was just appointed by President Biden.
+So the head of the FTC was just appointed by President Biden just brought an action against Facebook.

-It was dismissed without prejudice, it's going to be amended and a new complaint will be filed.
+It's going to be amended and a new complaint will be filed.

 That's extraordinary.

-This is someone who is who was then who the hell is supposed to get that job?
+Then who the hell is supposed to get that job?

 Because everybody's criticized social media at some point.